 It has now become commonplace for commentators to argue that climate change is an even greater threat to our future wellbeing than the pandemic.
 This has added to its potency as a factor shaping any forward look at the energy sector.
-There are now animated discussions in every major capital on the planet about the energy transition as country after country declares its intention to make its energy system carbon neutral by mid-century.
+There are now animated discussions in every major capital on the planet about the energy transition, such as hydrogen’s role, as country after country declares its intention to make its energy system carbon neutral by mid-century.

 Climate change is now a mainstream political issue.
 The election of President Biden completed its transfer from the margins to the centre of the global agenda.
 He will return the US to the Paris Agreement and has already made it clear that it is one of his Administration’s top four priorities.
 Since the science of climate change is no longer challenged, the energy sector’s future is now the principal focus of that political attention.